-Classic studies of the relationship between war and welfare - such as Titmuss' essay on the impact of the Second World War on British social policy (Titmuss 1958) and Skocpol's influential study of the widows' pensions introduced following the US Civil War (Skocpol 1992) - concern the impact on social policy of a protracted war.
+Classic studies of the relationship between war and welfare-such as Titmuss's essay on the impact of World War II on British social policy (1958) and Skocpol's influential study of the widows' pensions introduced following the US Civil War (1992)-concern the impact on social policy of a protracted war.
 In this context the United States and the United Kingdom represent two very different paths, which can be defined respectively as targeted compensation and social citizenship.
-In the United States the social policy response to the Civil War, and later on to the Second World War (Campbell 2004), followed a targeted model aimed at compensating soldiers and their families for their military contribution and sacrifice.
-The result was a segmented system of "military social welfare benefits" with its own social insurance and social assistance programmes (Gifford 2006a:392).
-In the United Kingdom, on the other hand, it has been claimed that the war (which inflicted civilian as well as military casualties) gave added moral and political force to prewar initiatives aimed at introducing social rights of citizenship via a comprehensive and universal welfare state (Marshall 1950; Titmuss 1958).
+In the USA, the social policy response to the Civil War, and later to World War II (Campbell 2004), followed a targeted model aimed at compensating soldiers and their families for their military contribution and sacrifice.
+The result was a segmented system of 'military social welfare benefits' with its own social insurance and social assistance programmes (Gifford 2006a, 392).
+In the UK, on the other hand, it has been claimed that the war (which inflicted civilian as well as military casualties) gave added moral and political force to pre-war initiatives aimed at introducing social rights of citizenship via a comprehensive and universal welfare state (Marshall 1950; Titmuss 1958).

-The 10 month Arab-Israeli war that followed Israel's unilateral declaration of independence in May 1948 was the first and only time that Israel experienced protracted full-scale warfare.
+The ten-month Arab-Israeli war that followed Israel's unilateral declaration of independence in May 1948 was the first and only time that Israel experienced protracted full-scale warfare.
 In its aftermath, welfare state development followed the US model rather than the UK one.
-Policies were invented de novo for compensating war widows, disabled servicemen and the parents of fallen soldiers.
-At the time the state was faced with a massive influx of immigrants and was severely short of funds, and the tasks of populating, defending and developing the country were considered much higher priorities than social citizenship, for which no prior institutional or discursive foundations had been laid.
+Policies were invented de novo for compensating war widows, disabled servicemen, and the parents of fallen soldiers (Naor 2010).
+At the time the state was faced with a massive influx of immigrants and was severely short of funds, and the tasks of populating, defending, and developing the country were considered much higher priorities than social citizenship, for which no prior institutional or discursive foundations had been laid.
 On the contrary, sovereignty only accentuated the segmented policy paradigm inherited from the pre-state period (Rosenhek 2003), with veterans' benefits overlaid onto a mosaic of social protection that included separate and very different systems for organized workers, recent Jewish immigrants, and the indigenous Arab population.

 It was not inevitable that the initial creation of a dedicated system for veterans' benefits would predetermine future policy development.
-In Canada, for instance, the Second World War was followed by "generalization of military welfare practices" to civilian sectors (Cowen 2005:675).
-In Israel, however, military-related benefits had a crowding out effect.
-The generous treatment of those disabled in war and the survivors of those killed in military conflicts made it harder rather than easier for non-military disabled and survivors to win the right to similar treatment.
-Instead of diffusing functionally to other citizens sharing the same plight, the military sphere.
+In Canada, for instance, World War II was followed by 'generalization of military welfare practices' to civilian sectors (Cowen 2005, 675).
+In Israel, however, militaryrelated benefits had a crowding-out effect.
+The generous treatment of those disabled in war and the survivors of those killed in military conflicts made it harder (rather than easier) for non-military disabled and survivors to win the right to similar treatment.
+Instead of diffusing functionally to other citizens sharing the same plight, the military model of targeted compensation spread sectorally throughout the military and paramilitary sphere.
 Over time, the new beneficiaries included members of the police force and civilian victims of terror attacks.
 Within the armed forces, non-combatant soldiers and even soldiers injured in car accidents while on leave came to enjoy access to the same generous compensation for injury or death originally intended for combatants.
-Both the demand and supply of military-related benefits was continuously refueled in Israel because, as a nation-in-arms engaged in a permanent and often violent territorial conflict, the relationship between war and social policy became an ongoing one.
+Both the demand and supply of military-related benefits was continuously refuelled in Israel because, as a nation-in-arms engaged in a permanent and often violent territorial conflict, the relationship between war and social policy became an ongoing one.